colaone1/ApartmentFlow-Fullstack-V0.2/PROJECT_TASKS.md

 ---

 > **Note**: Successfully migrated from Google Maps Places Autocomplete to OpenStreetMap Nominatim API due to Google's new restrictions effective March 1st, 2025.
 The new implementation provides worldwide address autocomplete functionality.
+All Cloudinary upload tests now pass with comprehensive mocking for reliable CI/CD.